SetMatchGames/squad/website/content/posts/whitepaper.md

-Designers get the tools to launch a game quick, build a community driven by a market around it then transition ownership and responsibility for future development and maintenance to the community when network effects begin to dominate.
+Designers get the tools to launch a game quick, build a community driven by a market around it then transition ownership and responsibility for future development and maintenance to the community when network effects take hold.

 All contributors get tools for earning returns on the success of their contributions.